nicolaspe/itp_fakingthenews/class01/01_documentation.md

 ![videogrep froze](fake0104.png)

 The transcript picked some weird noises from the beginning as words, so I really need to cut the video (just used iMovie for this).
 Also, the automatic transcript is not really that good, so I had to and adjust the words so it could be somewhat understood.
-I also tried with a Cassey Affleck speech, but it was way worse.
+I also tried with a Casey Affleck speech, addressing the fact that he can be nominated and win an Oscar despite the sexual harassment accusations against him.
+But his pronunciation and the transcription results were way worse.
+You need someone who speaks really clearly in order to use the automatic transcript accurately.
 After an analysis of Taylor's speech, I finally crafted the following message for her to say:
 >I take credit of the work of women, of your accomplishments and fame, and that is the greatest feeling in the world

 ```